CB-postech/luad_histologic_subtypes/readme.md

 We dissect intercellular interactions among cancer cells, macrophages, and CD8⁺ T cells in the prognostically unfavorable solid subtype, revealing how these interactions drive cancer cell plasticity and promote an immunosuppressive TME.
 Furthermore, we identify **HMGA1** as a potential clinically relevant biomarker and therapeutic target for solid-subtype LUAD.

-### Conclusions
-These findings deepen our understanding of the histologic heterogeneity of LUAD and may facilitate the development of subtype-specific biomarkers and targeted therapeutic strategies.

 ---